 The practitioner's understanding of the relative nature of the process "consciousness" occurs instantaneously.
 Such instantaneous understanding is continuous (non-discrete) and does not create a boundary dividing the practitioner's understanding into "before" and "after."
 Such instantaneity is not a certain point, pointing to which the practitioner can say "it happened right here."

-The practitioner's understanding of the relative nature of consciousness is not a mystery revealed by the practitioner, nor is it the result of his efforts; it is like remembering what the practitioner has always known.
+The practitioner's understanding of the relative nature of consciousness is not a mystery revealed by the practitioner, nor is it the result of his efforts; it is like remembering what he has always known.

 The understanding of the relative nature of consciousness leads the practitioner to the study of the properties of reality.